H2CO3/Sparkling/doc/stdlib.md

 Compiles the AST representation of some already-parsed source code down to bytecode, returns the generated Sparkling function.

-***WARNING:*** Currently **this function does no error checking whatsoever,** so supplying an incorrect AST may even crash the interpreter.
-This problem is to be fixed very soon.

     int toint(string str)
     float tofloat(string str)